lukemariano/personal-resume/docs/index.md

 ## <span style="color:red"> 1.
 A little about myself </span>

+> “We’re here to put a dent in the universe.
+Otherwise why else even be here?” - Steve Jobs

+Hello👋, my name is Lucas Mariano da Silva and I'm 20 years old.

+The quote above describes well one of my main motivations, which is related to being able to one day be part of a big project and be able to leave my mark on the world.

+This means that I consider myself a person who really likes challenges (and pizza).
+I like the feeling of always being on the move, learning new things, traveling to different places and making new friends.
+After all, to live is to be on the move🧗🏽

+## <span style="color:red"> 1.1 My first contact with technology 👨‍💻 </span>
 I have been passionate about programming since I was 15 years old.
 I remember how fun it was to write my first "Hello World!" in java.

 I could spend hours and hours in front of the computer 💻 without even seeing time pass.